Siapran/parens-8/README.md

 ## acknowledgements

-* Peter Norvig's [excellent tutorial](https://norvig.com/lispy.html) on how to implement your own lisp.
+* Peter Norvig's [tutorial](https://norvig.com/lispy.html) got me started with parens-8 v0 and v1.
-* [luchak](https://github.com/luchak) helped quite a bit with the compiler, and I borrowed a few tricks from his own pico-8 lisp implementations.
+* [luchak](https://github.com/luchak) helped quite a bit with parens-8 v2, and I borrowed a few tricks from his own pico-8 lisp implementations.
+* Robert Nystrom's book: Crafting Interpreters. specifically, the [chapter on closures](https://craftinginterpreters.com/closures.html#upvalues) was of great help when designing parens-8 v3.
 * [carlc27843](https://carlc27843.github.io/), for the tantalizing [blog post](https://carlc27843.github.io/post/picoscript/) that inspired me to implement my own extension language.
-* [Wuff](https://wuffmakesgames.itch.io/), for integrating parens-8 into PicOS, and putting up with my shenanigans.
+* [Wuff](https://wuffmakesgames.itch.io/), for playing around with parens-8 v0 and putting up with my shenanigans.
 * the pico-8 discord server, for all the help, inspiration and resources a developer could ask for.